 Using the right online or mobile pledge tools can make a huge difference in the final collections process.
 That’s because they’ll cut out half the work!

 There are 2 primary ways in which your pledge tools can do this:

 - Automating data collection and reporting to your database.

-- Providing your supporters easy donation completion options.
+- Providing your supporters with easy donation completion options.